darsain/grunt-bumpup/README.md

 #### Updating config properties

-After bumpup executes, it updates the JSON properties that other tasks in queue running after it might want to use.
+After bumpup executes, it updates the JSON properties that next tasks in queue might want to use.
 For example, if you have a `pkg` config property for easy access:

 ```js
 grunt.initConfig({